Hargreaves Lansdown SIPP Review 2026

 Hargreaves Lansdown offers one of the broadest investment selections among UK SIPP providers:

-• “Ready-Made Pension Plan” portfolios are available as a passive, low-cost option with predefined risk levels (e.g., Cautious, Pension Builder, Adventurous, Ethical)
+- "Ready-Made Pension Plan" portfolios are available as a passive, lower-cost option with predefined risk levels (e.g., Cautious, Pension Builder, Adventurous, Ethical) — now charged at 0.45% total annual fee, down from 0.75%.
+New SIPP clients can try it free for up to a year (offer applies until 31 July 2026)

-• Recently, HL began offering access to Long Term Asset Funds (LTAFs)—private-market, blended funds (e.g., private equity, infrastructure)—though these require a higher minimum investment and have notice periods for withdrawals
+- HL also offers access to Long Term Asset Funds (LTAFs) — private-market, blended funds (e.g., private equity, infrastructure) — though these require a higher minimum investment and have notice periods for withdrawals

 Who Is Hargreaves Lansdown's SIPP Best Suited to?